Arnarflug

 Arnarflug, also known as Eagle Air, was a major Icelandic airline that operated from April 1976 until its bankruptcy in October 1990.
-It was founded by former employees of Air Viking, following its own bankruptcy in March 1976.
+It was founded by former employees of Air Viking following its bankruptcy in March 1976.
 Arnarflug was the main competitor of Flugleiðir during the 1980s.
-The airline had both domestic and international flights as well as a car rental.
+The airline had domestic and international flights and a car rental.
 The domestic part was made a separate company, Arnarflug innanlands hf., in May 1987.
 In 1991 it merged with Íslandsflug.